Priberam/SentimentAnalysis/README.md

 classify the message towards that topic or entity.

 A popular Workshop with a specific task for Sentiment analysis is the SemEval (International Workshop on Semantic Evaluation).
-Latest year (2017) overview of such task (Task 4) can be reached at: http://www.aclweb.org/anthology/S17-2088
+Latest year (2017) overview of such task (Task 4) can be reached at: http://www.aclweb.org/anthology/S17-2088.

-This project currently is targetting only the Message Polarity Classification subtask.
+This project currently is targeting only the Message Polarity Classification subtask.

 ### The repository contains:
 * code for processing datasets, as well as a RESTful web service for on-demand sentiment analysis (dockerization is also available).